bloominstituteoftechnology/web-guided-project-lifecycle-solution/README.md

 * Note ComponentDidMount does the same.
 * Add empty array to state to demonstrate this and setTimeout within componentDidMount.

+### Demonstrate componentDidUpdate arguments
+* Show prevProps and prevState as arguments of componentDidUpdate.
+* Show how these things change when state / props are updated.

 ### Highlight state setup without the constructor:
 * Show the new way of assigning state without the constructor.